 The organization should be cellular in nature ensuring if one is compromised the others do not know who is who within.
 And, each cell structure should maintain one handler who never steps foot abroad but rather simply serves as the relay-er of information to those inside the DC beltway.

 As far as official training, there should not be any within.
 All persons within should be recruited for their current capabilities and past training from work conducted prior to being recruited into this new organization meaning, they are carefully selected from diverse pre-existing skill sets.

 One of the most critical capabilities sought is the ability to learn on the go and be completely adaptive.
 In maintaining this approach, the Government has the greatest form of plausible denial ever established.

-As an offshoot organization to the larger US IC, control would be maintained directly from the Executive Branch which means, politicization of such would be minimized and the current overwhelming control of Intelligence among key members within the House and Senate would be eliminated which brings a second order of effect—leaks of intelligence would be dramatically reduced.
+As an offshoot organization to the larger U.S. IC, control would be maintained directly from the Executive Branch which means, the politicization of such would be minimized and the current overwhelming control of Intelligence among key members within the House and Senate would be eliminated which brings the second-order of effect—leaks of intelligence would be dramatically reduced.

 Some may question whether this approach is even possible.

 No formal training within?